Toy

 Most Maltese have some tear staining.
 Even a perfectly healthy dog will have some face staining, but it can be prevented:

-Your Maltese could have hair growing in its ears that can cause an ear infection.
+Your Maltese could have hair growing in its ears which can cause an ear infection.
 Your vet or groomer can be able to help with this problem, or you can ask for professional advice on how to remove the hair yourself.

 In general, Maltese are peaceful dogs, but they do bark on occasion.